hokamoto/pleroma-mirror/docs/installation/gentoo_en.md

  # useradd -m -G users,wheel -s /bin/bash pleroma
 ```

-Optional: if you would like to be able to use `sudo` as the `pleroma` user without setting a password, edit `/etc/sudoers` and uncomment the line near the bottom so it says `%wheel ALL=(ALL) NOPASSWD: ALL` without the preceeding `#`.
-If you would prefer a different setup, refer to instructions in `/etc/suoders` or check [the Gentoo sudo guide](https://wiki.gentoo.org/wiki/Sudo).
-To avoid some types of privilege escalation exploits it might be best to turn this off after you are done installing, and there will be a reminder at the end of this guide to do so.
+Optional: If you are using sudo, review your sudo setup to ensure it works for you.
+The `/etc/sudoers` file has a lot of options and examples to help you, and [the Gentoo sudo guide](https://wiki.gentoo.org/wiki/Sudo) has more information.
+Finishing this installation will be somewhat easier if you have a way to sudo from the `pleroma` user, but it might be best to not allow that user to sudo during normal operation, and as such there will be a reminder at the end of this guide to double check if you would like to lock down the `pleroma` user after initial setup.

 **Note**: To execute a single command as the Pleroma system user, use `sudo -Hu pleroma command`.
 You can also switch to a shell by using `sudo -Hu pleroma $SHELL`.
 If you don't have or want `sudo` or would like to use the system as the `pleroma` user for instance maintenance tasks, you can simply use `su - pleroma` to switch to the `pleroma` user.